colbyj/bride-of-frankensystem/docs/building/your_own_pages.rst

        {name="End", path="end"}
    ]

-Instruction pages are Jinja2 templates, so you can embed session variables and conditional logic.
+Instruction pages are Jinja2 templates — HTML files that can include placeholders BOFS fills in when the page is served — so you can embed session variables and conditional logic.
 See :doc:`/framework/templates_jinja` for details.

 Simple pages
 ------------